 The 360 degree inlet design or “drum style” can be downright ugly compared to other styles, but is, in fact, one of the most effective methods for filtering indoor air. -But be careful…we found units that look like the drum style (like the Allerair) but function as bottom-inlet filters.
 True examples of the 360 degree air flow design include the Airpura and the American-made Austin Air.
 These units draw in the surrounding air from all sides and pass through large, round, cartridge-type filters.
 Changing these filters can be a little cumbersome but they tend to last longer than the flat, boxy counterparts.
 We highly recommend the 360 degree style filtration if you need to move a lot of air- like up to 2000 square feet.

 Your choice of air purifiers is determined by many factors, one of which may likely be “where” the unit will be placed.
-It is recommended to read a full air purifier and humidifier review prior your decision to buy one.
+It is recommended to read a full review prior your decision to buy one, check more here.
 This space may likely determine which air flow type will work best for your situation, and then you can narrow down your choices within that category.